 This charming town is nestled below the dramatic Minerva Hills, remnants of ancient volcanic eruptions, and is known for its "Heritage, Hills and Hospitality".
 Stretch your legs with a walk and enjoy the spectacular views.
 Spend the day exploring the many natural and historical attractions of the area.

 - Springsure Heritage Walk

 - Virgin Rock

 The final leg of our tour takes us from Springsure to Emerald.

 Leaving Springsure we’ll be in prime position to admire the landscape, the volcanic peaks and domes of Minerva Hills National Park.

-Passing through scrub and farmland on the Gregory Highway, we’ll make our way into Emerald.
-This is a service town for many industries in the region including cotton, grain, coal and even gem mining.
+Passing through scrub and farmland on the Gregory Highway, we’ll make our way into Emerald, stopping on the way at Lake Maraboon for lunch.
+Emerald is a service town for many industries in the region including cotton, grain, coal and even gem mining.

 We’ll finish the day with an end of tour celebration dinner.

 There are a few options for your return home: